jonasradke/discopoll/README.md

 CREATE TABLE IF NOT EXISTS polls (
     id INT AUTO_INCREMENT PRIMARY KEY,
     question VARCHAR(255) NOT NULL,
-    created_at DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP
+    created_at DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP,
+    archived TINYINT(1) NOT NULL DEFAULT 0
 );

 CREATE TABLE IF NOT EXISTS poll_options (